 Is that a real poncho or a Sears poncho?

-A paraphrase of a line in the song “Camarillo Brillo” by Frank Zappa (found on the album Overnite Sensation).
+A paraphrase of a line in the song “Camarillo Brillo” by Frank Zappa (found on the album Over-nite Sensation).
 The actual lyrics: “Is that a real poncho ...
 I mean/Is that a Mexican poncho/Or is that a Sears poncho?”
-The line also appears in the Zappa song "Cosmik Debris."
+A variation of the line also appears in the Zappa song "Cosmik Debris."
 (Thanks to Matthew Czupryna for the "Cosmik" reference.)

 Richard Kiel is Eegah Templar, the Saint.

-Simon Templar, the Saint, was a character created by author Leslie Charteris in 1928.
-He appeared in more than 50 books in English and another 40 in French.
-He has also been portrayed in film and television, perhaps most famously by Roger Moore (coincidentally Kiel’s co-star in the Bond film Moonraker) in the television series that aired from 1962 to 1969.
-Most recently he was portrayed by Val Kilmer in the 1997 film The Saint.
-Templar was an international man of mystery who helped innocents in trouble.
+Simon Templar, the Saint, is a character created by author Leslie Charteris in 1928 – an international man of mystery who helps innocents in trouble.
+He appeared in more than 50 books in English and another 40 in French, and in film and television.
+In book covers, movie posters, TV credits, etc., “the sign of the Saint” is a simple stick-figure drawing of a man – kinda like the ones in Eegah’s opening credits – with a white halo.
+The Saint was perhaps most famously played by Roger Moore (coincidentally Kiel’s co-star in the Bond films Moonraker and The Spy Who Loved Me) in the British television series that aired from 1962 to 1969.
+More recently he was portrayed by Val Kilmer in 1997, and Adam Rayner in 2017, both films titled The Saint.

 I’m dead.
 Don’t smoke.